 Constructed only a few years ago, the spectacular viewing platform is designed such that it hangs over the valley.

 While the waterfall doesn’t actually carry a lot of water, the panoramic views of the valley are very pretty.

 7. Belmore Falls Walking Track

 There is also an unofficial walking track that goes all the way down to the base of Belmore Falls.
-Please note though that this track is not endorsed or managed by National Parks and therefore extreme care should be taken if you’re planning on undertaking this adventure.
+Please note though that this track is not endorsed or managed by NSW National Parks and Wildlife Service and therefore extreme care should be taken if you’re planning on undertaking this adventure.

 Time: 1 hour